Hussein Kamel of Egypt: Life

 Hussein Kamel was the second son of Khedive Ismail Pasha, who ruled Egypt from 1863 to 1879.
 He was declared Sultan of Egypt on 19 December 1914, after the occupying British forces had deposed his nephew, Khedive Abbas Hilmi II, on 5 November 1914.
 Though presented as the re-establishment of the pre-Ottoman Egyptian sultanate, the newly created Sultanate of Egypt was to be a British protectorate, with effective political and military power vested in British officials.
 This brought to an end the de jure Ottoman sovereignty over Egypt, which had been largely nominal since Muhammad Ali's seizure of power in 1805.

 In 1915, Kamel was the target of two assassination attempts.
-The first occurred on 9 April 1915, when an assassin targeted the Sultan's carriage while in Cairo.
-A second attempt was made exactly 3 months later, on 9 July 1915, when a bomb was thrown at Hussein Kamel's carriage as he travelled to a mosque for Friday prayers.
+The first occurred on 8 April 1915, when an assassin targeted the Sultan's carriage while in Cairo.
+A second attempt was made 3 months later, on 9 July 1915, when a bomb was thrown at Hussein Kamel's carriage as he travelled to a mosque for Friday prayers.